 I’m sure I don’t need to tell you how miserable heavy and painful periods can be.
-If you’ve ever suffered from a disrupted menstrual cycle, you probably know all this problem.
+If you’ve ever suffered from a disrupted menstrual cycle, you probably know all about this problem.
 Trust me, it’s not just you.

 Too many women accept that painful and heavy periods are a natural part of life.
 Although we don’t talk about our periods much, you’ve probably had enough conversations with female family and friends to have come to the conclusion that, in westernised societies, it’s pretty normal to have long, heavy periods.
 But what if they’re a sign that something is off with our health.